git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## File watching

-In my never ending conquest to get assets rebuliding, code linting, tests running and development servers restarting upon file changes, I've become the internet's unofficial connoisseur on them.
+In my never ending conquest to get softare projects working in symphony with code changes, I've come to taste test many file watching applications and patterns to get 'instant feedback' upon file changes, I've become the internet's unofficial connoisseur on them.

 What this kind of application does is wait for a file to be updated, then